caseyg/awesome/TOPICS.md

 *   [garden-co/jazz](https://github.com/garden-co/jazz) - A new kind of database that's distributed across your frontend, containers, serverless functions and its own storage cloud.

 *   [cryptpad/cryptpad](https://github.com/cryptpad/cryptpad) - Collaborative office suite, end-to-end encrypted and open-source.

-## offline-first

-*   [garden-co/jazz](https://github.com/garden-co/jazz) - A new kind of database that's distributed across your frontend, containers, serverless functions and its own storage cloud.

-*   [loro-dev/loro](https://github.com/loro-dev/loro) - Make your JSON data collaborative and version-controlled with CRDTs

-*   [automerge/automerge-classic](https://github.com/automerge/automerge-classic) - A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.

-*   [tagspaces/tagspaces](https://github.com/tagspaces/tagspaces) - TagSpaces is an offline, open source, document manager with tagging support

 ## sync